 VS-6766 has been shown to inhibit signaling and proliferation of tumor cell lines with a variety of KRAS, HRAS, or BRAF mutations.
-VS-6766 has also been shown to synergize with G12C inhibitors in KRAS mutant non-small cell lung cancer (NSCLC) and colorectal cancer (CRC) in preclinical models and enhances the anti-tumor effects of anti-PD-1 in KRAS mutant NSCLC mouse models.
+VS-6766 has also been shown to synergize with G12C inhibitors in KRAS mutant NSCLC and CRC in preclinical models and enhances the anti-tumor effects of anti-PD-1 in KRAS mutant NSCLC mouse models.
 VS-6766 has shown compelling synergy with defactinib in preclinical trials.

 Defactinib, is a targeted inhibitor of FAK.
 FAK is a non-receptor tyrosine kinase encoded by the protein tyrosine kinase-2 (PTK-2) gene that is involved in cellular adhesion and, in cancer, metastatic capability.
 Defactinib targets malignant cells both directly and through modulation of the tumor microenvironment.
-Defactinib has received orphan drug designation in ovarian cancer in the United States, European Union, and Australia.
+Defactinib has received orphan drug designation in ovarian cancer in the United States, European Union and Australia.
 Preclinical research by our scientists and collaborators at world-renowned research institutions has described the effect of FAK inhibition to enhance immune response by decreasing immuno-suppressive cells, increasing cytotoxic T cells, and reducing stromal density, which allows tumor-killing immune cells to enter the tumor.
 Defactinib is an oral small molecule inhibitor of FAK and proline-rich tyrosine kinase (PYK2) that is currently being evaluated as a potential combination therapy for various solid tumors.

-In an ongoing investigator-initiated Phase 1/2 study (The FRAME study), the combination of VS-6766 and defactinib is being evaluated in patients with recurrent LGSOC, KRAS mutant NSCLC and CRC.
-Updated data from this study presented at the 2nd Annual RAS-Targeted Drug Development Summit in September 2020 demonstrated a 56% overall response rate (ORR) and long duration of therapy among patients with KRAS-G12 mutant LGSOC.
-In an updated December 2020 data read-out of the FRAME study LGSOC cohort (n=24), the ORR is 52% (11 of 21 response evaluable patients).
+The combination of VS-6766 and defactinib has received breakthrough designation from the U.S. Food & Drug Administration (FDA) for the treatment of all patients with recurrent LGSOC, regardless of KRAS status after one or more prior lines of therapy, including platinum-based chemotherapy overall response rate (ORR) and long duration of therapy among patients with KRAS-G12 mutant LGSOC.
+In an updated December 2020 data read-out of the FRAME study LGSOC cohort (n=24), the ORR was 52% (11 of 21 response evaluable patients).
 Among the 21 response evaluable patients, the data demonstrated 70% ORR (7 of 10 response evaluable patients) in KRAS mutant LGSOC, 44% ORR (4 of 9 response evaluable patients) in KRAS wild type LGSOC and 0% ORR (0 of 2 response evaluable patients) in KRAS status undetermined LGSOC.
 Based on an observation of higher response rates seen in NSCLC patients with KRAS-G12V mutations in the study, we are also exploring the role of VS-6766 and defactinib in KRAS-G12V mutant NSCLC.
 The FRAME study was expanded in August 2020 to include new cohorts in pancreatic cancer, KRAS mutant endometrial cancer and KRAS-G12V mutant NSCLC.